Dinoxxc/bioprofile/README.md

-# profile
+# Bioprofile

-A new Flutter project.
+coursework on creating a simple profile view

 ## Getting Started